top of page

 London Shoreditch Competition

-Adaptive reuse is the re-designation of an existing building to a use other than which it was built for.
-There are many examples of adaptive reuse such as; touristic seaports, loft dwellings, factory converted offices, armory spaces, etc. Adaptive reuse has many advantages, it encourages positive gentrification, revitalizes neighborhoods and reduces urban sprawl & construction waste.
+Adaptive reuse is the refurbishment of an existing building for a new use other than which it was built for.
+There are many examples of adaptive reuse such as touristic seaports, loft dwellings, factory converted offices, armory spaces, etc. Adaptive reuse has many advantages, it encourages positive gentrification, revitalizes neighborhoods, and reduces urban sprawl & construction waste.
 It is a type of urban recycling.

-Brick Lane and Shoreditch neighborhoods have a thriving, vibrant matrix of demographics, it is almost unique if one considers the city farm Spitalfield.
-In what other neighborhood Bangladeshis, farmer volunteers, goats, flourishing artists and London yuppies come together?
-Very few, yet there is a divide in between the two banks of the tracks, not only a physical but psychological, and our project aspires to address both.
+Brick Lane and Shore Ditch neighborhoods have a thriving, vibrant matrix of demographics.
+In what other neighborhoods do Bangladeshis, farmer volunteers, urban goats, flourishing artists, and London yuppies come together?
+Yet the divide between the two banks of the train tracks was not only physical but psychological, and our project aspired to address both.

 Selim Vural, AIA